SimCoaches/TrackPro/README.md

 2. **Launch TrackPro** from the Start Menu or Desktop shortcut
 3. **Set Min/Max values** for each pedal by pressing them fully and clicking "Set Min" and "Set Max"
 4. **Adjust the response curve** by dragging the red points on the graph
+5. **Save your custom curve** by entering a name and clicking "Save Curve"
-5. **Test your settings** by pressing the pedals and observing the green dot moving along the blue line
+6. **Test your settings** by pressing the pedals and observing the green dot moving along the blue line
-6. Your settings are automatically saved when you exit the application
+7. Your settings are automatically saved when you exit the application

 ## Detailed Usage